Todd Hunter considering run for Texas Speaker of the House

 CORPUS CHRISTI (KIII NEWS) - State Rep. Todd Hunter said he is considering taking on the position of Texas Speaker of the House after Speaker Joe Straus announced Wednesday that he will not run for re-election.

+"You never know what could happen," Ramirez said.
+"12 months from now we might be sitting down and saying, 'Do you think Abel Herrero will make a good speaker of the house?'"

+Hunter said he is in no hurry to make a decision.
+Instead, he wants to hear from his constituents about whether they want him to run for the job.

-In a Facebook post Wednesday morning, Straus said his decision not to run for re-election was based on his belief that "those who serve in public office should do so for a time, not for a lifetime."
+In a Facebook post Wednesday morning, current Speaker of the House Joe Straus said his decision not to run for re-election was based on his belief that "those who serve in public office should do so for a time, not for a lifetime."

 Stay connected with 3News for the latest news, sports, and weather.
 Download the KIII-TV 3News app now.